- Search The Registry

 The British ship HMT Empire Windrush brought a group of 802 migrants to the port of Tilbury, near London, on June 22, 1948.
 The arrival of the passengers has become an important landmark in the history of modern Britain, and the image of West Indians filing off the ship's gangplank has come to symbolize the beginning of modern British multicultural society.
 The arrival of West Indian immigrants was not expected by the British government, and not welcome.
 In the same month, Arthur Creech Jones, the Secretary of State for the Colonies noted in a Cabinet memorandum that the Jamaican Government could not legally prevent people from departing, and the British government could not legally prevent them from landing.

 However, he stated the government was opposed to this immigration and all possible steps would be taken by the Colonial Office and the Jamaican Government to discourage it.
 In June 1950, a Cabinet committee was established with the terms of reference of finding "ways which might be adopted to check the immigration into this country of colored people from British colonial territories."
 In February 1951, that committee reported that no restrictions were required.
 There was plenty of work in post-war Britain, and public transport recruited almost exclusively from Jamaica and Barbados.
-Though African-Caribbean people were encouraged to journey to Britain through immigration campaigns created by successive British governments, many new arrivals endured prejudice, intolerance and racism from white society.
+Though Afro Caribbean people were encouraged to journey to Britain through immigration campaigns created by successive British governments, many new arrivals endured prejudice, intolerance, and racism from white society.

 Early African Caribbean immigrants found private employment and housing denied to them on the basis of race.
 Trade unions would often not help African-Caribbean workers and some pubs, clubs, dance halls and churches would bar Blacks from entering.
 Housing was in short supply following the wartime bombing, and the shortage led to some of the first clashes with the established white community.
 In 1958, attacks in the London area of Notting Hill by white youths marred relations with West Indian residents, and the following year as a positive response by the Caribbean community an indoor carnival event organized by West Indian Gazette editor Claudia Jones took place in St Pancras Town Hall, and would be a precursor to what became the annual Notting Hill Carnival.